 The anime School Rumble did a spoof of this, right down to the Matrix-style dodge.
 It should be noted that said dodge ended with the performer flat on his back after time returned to normal.
 The same thing happened to Neo.

 Arbitrarily appears in brief bursts during a single fight scene in Darker than Black, with the characters dodging each other's knives / blood.
 And bullets in Ryuusei no Gemini (it doesn't end wellfor Goran since he runs at the speed of a bullet in the middle of the rain, effectively having the rain become a water jet cutter on his entire body)

-Kung Fu Panda has bullet-time nerve strikes.
+Bullet-time nerve strikes.
 Tricky to pull off, but useful against rampaging snow leopards.

 In the scene where Po and Shifu are fighting over the dumpling, this is used to show how freakishly fast Shifu is.
 As Po is jumping up to catch the dumpling with his mouth, he's moving in bullet time.
 Shifu, however, is not.

 Shrek.
-Hilarious parody of The Matrix, as Princess Fiona 'goes Trinity' on Robin Hood and His Merry Men, complete with the rotating camera angle - and a mid-air pause while she fixes her hair.
+Hilarious parody of The Matrix, as Princess Fiona "goes Trinity" on Robin Hood and His Merry Men, complete with the rotating camera angle — and a mid-air pause while she fixes her hair.

 Parodied in the second Madagascar as well, when Alex does his zoo shtick for the stranded New Yorkers, he performs a slow-motion leap, only for one of the people, who are all still moving normally ask, "how does he DO that?"

 Tangled.
 Rapunzel swings away from the ledge at the dam, and Maximus lunges to catch her hair with his teeth.
-The score makes it clear that this is a Shout Out.
+The score makes it clear that this is a Shout-Out.